Listen to the podcast

 Illustration – Many of you are familiar with Dennis Prager, a Jewish man who produces excellent videos on social and political issues.
 YouTube banned a few of his videos that were teaching Christian ethics.
 They equated his teaching to pornography.
 Dennis decided to take them to court, making a case for free speech.

-Meanwhile, any Christian organization that is attempting to spread their values to the culture will be in their line-of-fire.
-It is because of this that we have been praying for years for the right kind of website that would accommodate are massive resource library while also provide a place where Christians can congregate without violating someone’s code of conduct.
+Meanwhile, any Christian organization that is attempting to spread its values to the culture will be in its line-of-fire.
+It is because of this that we have been praying for years for the right kind of website that would accommodate our massive resource library while also provide a place where Christians can congregate without violating someone’s code of conduct.

 Please pray for this ministry.
 Ask the Lord to do two things for us?
 (1) Bring volunteers who have the gifting to enhance anything that we’re doing.
 E.g., editors, web-developers, graphic designers, video experts, social media, and any other task that would help us to do what we do more effectively.
 (2) Bring the finances we need, e.g., our current $25K website project, as well as other ministry endeavors.